 Gradually, Jiajing Emperor found more allies who supported him, though some of them were just sycophant opportunists.

 Many ministers who were against his ideas were demoted and expelled out of the central government.

-Jiajing Emperor finally won this long term, large scale discussion, three years later.
+Jiajing Emperor finally won this long-term, large-scale discussion, three years later.

-These contentions were not only about etiquette and titles, but it also represented who could make decisive rules of the Ming Empire: those brilliant, mature ministers, or the teenage emperor that newly ascended to the throne.
+These contentions were not only about etiquette and titles, but they also represented who could make decisive rules of the Ming Empire: those brilliant, mature ministers, or the teenage emperor that newly ascended to the throne.

-After the Great Controversy of Rites, Jiajing Emperor achieved absolute centralized authority over the government, and became an excellent politician.
+After the Great Controversy of Rites, Jiajing Emperor achieved absolute centralized authority over the government and became an excellent politician.

 Royal Nine-tasselled Crown (Jiu Liu Mian) of the Ming Dynasty — Shandong Museum (Photo by Dongmaiying)